PMArkive/NintendoClients_wiki/NPLN-Servers.md

 | Monster Hunter Rise | `e1c218b5` |
 | Monster Hunter Rise Demo | `f124d2cb` |

 In the metadata, `npln-tenant-id` must be set to the tenant id (for example `t-e1c218b5-lp1`).
-If the tenant id is invalid, the server returns status code 12 (Unimplemented).
+If the tenant id is invalid, the server returns status code 14 (Unavailable).

 The official library sets the user agent to `grpc-c++/1.31.1 grpc-c/11.0.0 (nintendo; chttp2)`.